Water Line Leak Detection: Methods, Signs & Cost to Find Hidden Leaks

 Average Price Ranges

-Professional water leak detection services typically cost between $75 and $500, with most homeowners paying $150 to $400 for standard detection work.
+Professional water leak detection services in 2026 typically cost between $175 and $400 per job, with the national average for a standard plumbing leak search landing around $241 to $292 according to Homewyse data.
 The final cost depends on the technology required, leak type, location accessibility, and complexity of your plumbing system.

 Cost by Detection Method

-Different leak types and detection methods have varying price points:
+Different leak types and detection methods have varying price points in 2026:

 Detection Method Typical Cost Range Best For